 10. Zappos Leaves Nothing to Chance

 A newly married husband and wife were packing up to move.
 The husband put his wife’s most valuable jewelry in her new purse, which he then packed inside an empty Zappos box.
 As (bad) luck would have it, the wife had planned to return the new purse, in that very same box, to Zappos.
 Unaware that her jewelry lay hidden in the purse, she initiated a return shipment.

 When the couple realized what had happened, the wife contacted Zappos in a panic.
 The agent she spoke with made sure the box was routed to his desk.
 However, fearing something might happen to the jewelry if he were to ship it back to the couple’s house, the rep boarded a plane and delivered the jewelry himself.
 The couple invited him in to have dinner with them.

 And with that, Zappos welcomed two new lifelong customers.

 Will Your Brand Make Our “Best Customer Service Moments” List in 2018?

 Doing things customers expect—greeting them by name, for example, or resolving their issues on first contact—is important.
 But that’s not what distinguishes brands.
 Outstanding customer service is about caring deeply, listening carefully, and doing whatever it takes to meet customers’ needs and make them feel valued.
 Making that connection is easy to do if you have empowered, enthusiastic agents who love their jobs and live and breathe customer service.

-Want to be included on this list in 2018?
+Want to be included on this best customer service list in 2018?
 Send us a message!